Aloha, Boys

-Detail of installation by Astria Suparak at Galerie Marguo, Paris, May 2022
+Detail of installation, “Aloha, Boys,” by Astria Suparak at Galerie Marguo, Paris, 2022

 Astria Suparak

-Installation (Wallpaper and Looping Video), 7′ wide x 9′ high (dimensions variable)
+Installation (digital collage on vinyl, looping video), 7′ wide x 9′ high (dimensions variable)

 2022